Martin Seligman: Well-being

-These theories have not been empirically validated.
+There have been some attempts to empirically validate a PERMA model of well-being, with evidence suggesting a high correlation with other measures of subjective well-being.
+However, it is not considered the scientific consensus definition or model.

-In July 2011, Seligman encouraged the British Prime Minister, David Cameron, to look into well-being as well as financial wealth in ways of assessing the prosperity of a nation.
-On July 6, 2011, Seligman appeared on Newsnight and was interviewed by Jeremy Paxman about his ideas and his interest in the concept of well-being.
+In July 2011, Seligman encouraged the British Prime Minister, David Cameron, to look into well-being as well as financial wealth as ways of assessing the prosperity of a nation.

 MAPP program

 The Master of Applied Positive Psychology (MAPP) program at the University of Pennsylvania was established under the leadership of Seligman as the first educational initiative of the Positive Psychology Center in 2003.

 Personal life

 Seligman plays bridge and finished second in the 1998 installment of one of the three major North American pair championships, the Blue Ribbon Pairs, as well as having won over 50 regional championships.

 Seligman has seven children, four grandchildren, and two dogs.
 He and his second wife, Mandy, live in a house that was once occupied by Eugene Ormandy.
 They have home-schooled five of their seven children.

 Seligman was inspired by the work of the psychiatrist Aaron T. Beck at the University of Pennsylvania in refining his own cognitive techniques and exercises.